youyanggu/covid19_projections/path-to-herd-immunity.md

 ### Vaccination Assumptions

 - **Important:** We assume an individual has been vaccinated after they receive the first of two doses.
-However, in reality, an individual may still be susceptible for the first 1-4 weeks following the first dose.
-We assume the majority of individuals (but not all) will receive the second dose.
+We assume it takes 2 weeks for the individual to gain immunity.
 - We currently model the initial rollout of two vaccines: Pfizer and Moderna.
 More vaccines will be approved in 2021 (e.g. Johnson & Johnson, AstraZeneca), but by then we do not believe supply will the bottleneck.
 Hence, we do not believe that the introduction of additional vaccines in 2021 will significantly affect vaccine uptake rates.
 - We assume roughly two-thirds of the US population will take at least one dose of the vaccine by the end of 2021.
 This is slightly higher than the 50% vaccine coverage for the common flu.
+- We assume the majority of individuals (but not all) will receive the second dose.
 - We assume a 85% vaccine efficacy.
 While the trial data demonstrate >90% efficacy, we believe that the efficacy in the general population will be slightly lower due to the fact that a sizable proportion of the population may miss the second vaccine dose.
 - We assume vaccinations will begin in mid-December following the FDA Emergency Use Authorization (EUA) approval.
 - Many of the assumptions in this writeup come from the [December 10 FDA Briefing Document](https://www.fda.gov/media/144245/download) for the Pfizer vaccine.